-For example, a hotel’s basic digital signage content strategy may be aimed at upselling room packages, describing available services, or educating guests about nearby events.
-However, if that hotel performs market research via online channels and customer feedback, they may learn that a common challenge faced by guests is finding affordable transportation after check-in.
+For example, a hotel may aim its basic digital signage content strategy at upselling room packages, describing available services, or educating guests about nearby events.
+However, if that hotel performs market research via online channels and customer feedback, they may learn that a common challenge their guests face is finding affordable transportation after check-in.

-With this knowledge, the hotel can leverage their digital signage to advertise their transportation schedules and concierge services, including partnerships with local taxis, Uber, Lyft, or public transit shuttles.
-This type of information can be easily incorporated into a digital template and will provide direct value to those who view it.
+With this knowledge, the hotel can leverage their digital signage to advertise their transportation schedules and concierge services.
+These include partnerships with local taxis, Uber, Lyft, or public transit shuttles.
+Hotels can easily incorporate this type of information into a digital template and provide direct value to those who view it.

-The same methodology can be applied to any industry employing content marketing via digital signage.
+Any industry employing content marketing via digital signage can use the same methodology.
 Backed by this ongoing research, brands will have plenty of options for their digital content templates.

 Step 3: Content Distribution

 With a stockpile of relevant topic ideas at the ready, organizations can begin work on step three: The content distribution strategy.
 This step entails how to present your content for digital signage most effectively to your audience.
-Of course, this means ensuring that all physical signage devices are located in optimal locations where they’ll be seen by users, but the decisions don’t stop there:
+Of course, this means ensuring that all physical signage devices are in optimal locations where users will see them.
+But, the decisions don’t stop there: